ryanp543/portfolio/_pages/tsa.md

 ## Displacement and Velocity

+Mathematical models for this actuator can be found in the paper posted at the start of this page.
+Essentially, these models were based on both standard TSA and winch displacement expressions, taking into account the conservation of volume of the string as it twisted and hence its varying radius.
+Long story short, the model fit the experimental results pretty well, with errors most likely coming from string stretch, incomplete untwisting before the next cycles, and poor string strand packing.

 {% include gallery id="gallery3" caption="Displacement and velocity experimental results." %}

 ## Force Output

+Similarly, the experimental force output also matched the mathematical model quite well.
+As expected, the twist action dominates the force output, while the winch dominates the velocity output.
+It should be noted that the number of twists was limited in these tests; as I twisted the string more and more at a faster rate, the experimental setup started to collapse on itself.

 {% include gallery id="gallery4" caption="Force output experimental results." %}